-Office Representatives work throughout the spring and summer to provide quality customer service to incoming students who contact NSS with questions and concerns.
-They help with general office duties including but not limited to answering phone calls, emails, making copies, preparing program materials, etc. Successful applicants must have previously worked with New Student Services.
+We hire Office Representatives to work throughout the spring and summer to provide quality customer service to incoming students who contact NSS with questions and concerns.
+They help with general office duties including answering phone calls, emails, making copies, preparing program materials, etc. Successful applicants must have previously worked with New Student Services.
 Applications are open to previous employees of New Student Services; hiring takes place in the spring semester.

 “If there is one thing I know I’ve done right at Cal, it is being a part of New Student Services and this amazing program.” — Elena C., History, Orientation Leader, Mentor, Coordinator